Menu Close

 Section Five: Reinstatement

-On written request signed by a former member and filed with the registrar, the board of directors, by vote in accordance with Article V Section VI, may reinstate such former member to membership on such terms as the board may deem appropriate.
+On a written request signed by a former member and filed with the registrar, the board of directors, by vote in accordance with Article V Section VI, may reinstate such former member to membership on such terms as the board may deem appropriate.

 Section Six: Transfer of Membership